Juniper/ansible-junos-stdlib/README.md

 ### Ansible Galaxy collection

-You can use the ansible-galaxy install command to install the latest version of the juniper.device collection.
+You can use the ansible-galaxy install command to install the latest version of the `juniper.device` collection.

 ```bash
 sudo ansible-galaxy collection install juniper.device
 ```

-You can also use the ansible-galaxy install command to install the latest development version of the junos role directly from GitHub.
+You can also use the ansible-galaxy install command to install the latest development version of the junos collections directly from GitHub.

 ```bash
 sudo ansible-galaxy collection install git+https://github.com/Juniper/ansible-junos-stdlib.git#/ansible_collections/juniper/device